You are currently viewing How to Treat Obsessive-Compulsive Disorder (OCD) Effectively

 • Fluvoxamine (Luvox)

-SSRIs are often prescribed as a first-line treatment for OCD due to their relatively favorable side-effect profile.
-For individuals who do not respond to SSRIs, a class of medications called Clomipramine (a tricyclic antidepressant) may be considered.
+SSRIs are often prescribed as a first-line treatment for OCD due to their relatively favorable side-effect profile for individuals who do not respond to SSRIs, a class of medications called Clomipramine (a tricyclic antidepressant) may be considered.

 3. Deep Brain Stimulation (DBS)